Pogroms in the Russian Empire: 1881–1882

-There also was a large pogrom on the night of 15–16 April 1881 (the day of Eastern Orthodox Easter) in the city of Yelizavetgrad (now Kropyvnytskyi).
+There also was a large pogrom on the night of 15–16 April [27 April new style] 1881 (the day of Eastern Orthodox Easter) in the city of Yelizavetgrad (now Kropyvnytskyi).
 On 17 April, the Army units were dispatched and were forced to use firearms to extinguish the riot.
 However, that only incited the whole situation in the region and between April 15 and April 28, 48 anti-Jewish disturbances occurred in Kherson Governorate.

 On 26 April 1881, an even bigger disorder engulfed the city of Kiev.
 The Kiev pogrom of 1881 is considered the worst one that took place in 1881.
 The pogroms of 1881 continued on through the summer, spreading across the territory of modern-day Ukraine: (Podolia Governorate, Volyn Governorate, Chernigov Governorate, Yekaterinoslav Governorate, and others).
 During these pogroms the first local Jewish self-defense organizations started to form—the most prominent one in Odessa, which was organized by the Jewish students of the Novorossiysk University.

 For decades after the 1881 pogroms, many government officials held the antisemitic belief that Jews in villages were more dangerous than Jews who lived in towns.
 The Minister of the Interior Nikolay Pavlovich Ignatyev rejected the theory that pogroms were caused by revolutionary socialists, and instead he adopted the idea that they were a protest by the rural population against Jewish exploitation.
 With this idea in mind, he promulgated the notion that pogroms had spread from villages to towns.
 Historians today recognize that although rural peasantry did largely participate in the pogrom violence, pogroms began in the towns and spread to the villages.

 The new Tsar Alexander III initially blamed revolutionaries for the riots and in May 1882 issued the May Laws, a series of harsh restrictions on Jews.

 The pogroms continued for more than three years and were thought to have benefited from at least the tacit support of the authorities, although there were also attempts by the Russian government to end the rioting.

 The pogroms and the official reaction to them led many Russian Jews to reassess their perceptions of their status within the Russian Empire, and so led to significant Jewish emigration, mostly to the United States.

 Casualties

 At least 40 Jews were killed during pogroms between April and December 1881.
-25 Jews and 25 rioters were killed in 259 pogroms from 1881-1883 in Imperial Russia.
+25 Jews and 25 rioters were killed in 259 pogroms from 1881–1883 in Imperial Russia.